Veracruz: Dance and music

-The state is well known in the country for its music and dance.
-The fandango is a dance brought over from Spanish.
+Veracruz is well known in the country for its music and dance.
+The fandango is a dance brought over from Spain.
 Today the state has two varieties: the jarocho and the huasteco.
 Indigenous and folk dances in the state are most often associated with rituals and religious festivals.
-These include one called Los Lisceres also called the Tigres from the Los Tuxtlas region.
-Participants wear Olmec style masks which represent the rain god Tlalóc.
-Another is Los Guaguas in which the participants pay homage to the sun, and Los Santiagos, which is related to the veneration of Saint James, patron saint of Hernán Cortés.
-One last one is called Los Negritos (The Little Black Ones) which was created by African slaves.
-According to tradition, the origin of this dance lies in a story about a boy who was bitten by a snake and the rituals his family held to heal him.
+These include a dance called los lisceres (a local dialectical variation of los leopardos (the leopards or the jaguars), also called los tigres (the tigers, from the Los Tuxtlas region, in which participants wear Olmec style masks representing the rain god Tlalóc.
+Another dance is los guaguas (the buses), in which the participants pay homage to the sun, and los Santiagos, which is related to the veneration of Saint James, the patron saint of Cortés.
+Still another dance is los negritos (the little black ones), created by African slaves and according to tradition, originating from a story about a boy who was bitten by a snake and the rituals done by his family for his healing.

-However, the state's most famous dance is as much a ritual and daredevil act as movements performed to music.
-The Danza de los Voladores (Dance of the Flyers) is a ceremony/ritual which has its roots in the pre-Hispanic period and presently best known as associated with the town of Papantla, Veracruz.
-It is believed to have originated with the Nahua, Huastec and Otomi peoples in central Mexico, and then spread throughout most of Mesoamerica.
-The ritual consists of dance and the climbing of a 30-meter pole from which four of the five participants then launch themselves tied with ropes to descend to the ground.
-The fifth remains on top of the pole, dancing and playing a flute and drum.
-According to myth, the ritual was created to ask the gods to end a severe drought.
-Although the ritual did not originate with the Totonac people, today it is most strongly associated with them, especially those in and around Papantla, as the ceremony has died off in most other places.
+The state's most famous dance, la danza de los voladores (the dance of the flyers), is as much a ritual and daredevil act as movements performed to music.
+The dance is a ceremony/ritual with roots in the pre-Hispanic period, presently best known as associated with the town of Papantla.
+It is believed to have originated with the Nahuas, Huastec, and Otomi in central Mexico, and then spread throughout most of Mesoamerica.
+The ritual consists of the dance and the climbing of a 30-meter (98.43-ft) pole from which four of the five participants tied with ropes then launch themselves to descend to the ground while the fifth remains on top of the pole, dancing and playing a flute and drum.
+According to myth, the ritual was created to petition the gods to end a severe drought.
+Although the ritual did not originate with the Totonacs, today it is most strongly associated with them, especially those in and around Papantla, as the ceremony has died off in most other places.
 The ceremony was named an Intangible Cultural Heritage by UNESCO in order to help the ritual survive and thrive in the modern world.